Participate in the Words & Wonders Poetry Contest

 Writers of all ages are welcome.
 Writers under 18 are requested to list their age in their entry.
 The challenge is open to residents of Orange, Osceola and Seminole Counties.
 First place winners can only win once a year.

-Step 2.Submit your work by May 12, 2023 at 4 p.m.
+Step 2.Submit your work by June 1, 2025 at 5 p.m.

-Submit your work now
+Submit your poetry